-Focusing on believable characters and performance in the age of virtual worlds, AI, and humanized robotics.
+Exploring Character Development and Performance in the age of virtual worlds, AI and humanized robotics

-Since 2017, The Virtual Acting Studio has been exploring how rapid technological change expands the field of character and performance.
+Since 2017, the Virtual Acting Studio has been exploring how rapid technological change reshapes character development, performance and the human experience.

-Not a replacement for human actors, but an expansion of the evolving craft of acting.
+Not a replacement for human performance, but an additional layer to it.

 R & D